Engineering for Agents That Never Sleep

 That person is acting as a relay between two systems that could talk directly.

-The engineer’s job becomes designing the system of triggers, constraints, and quality gates that let agents run reliably on their own.
+The engineer’s job shifts to setting up the triggers, constraints, and quality gates that let those sessions run safely and produce usable work.

-The prompt box will still exist, but on the best teams, most of the work will already be underway before anyone opens it.
+The prompt box will still be there.
+On strong engineering teams, more of the work will already be started before anyone opens it.

 With Devin, this is where we think the puck is headed.
 If you’d like to learn more, reach out.